so77id/final-project-mo644/submit/README.md

 ## Makefile

 A `Makefile` has been created with the following commands:
-* `make`: This command creates a folder called `binaries` in which compiles the four codes created for the benchmark.
+* `make`: This command creates a folder called `binaries` in which compiles the three codes created for the benchmark.
 * `make clean`: This commnad delete all the content of the `binaries` folder.
 *  `make run`: This command runs the benchmark with the input files in the `input` folder, which will be run with different number of threads (16, 24 and 32).